-Customer Experience is becoming more of a focus for businesses and we hear all the time that the customer should be at the centre of what we do, but are they?
+Customer Experience is now one of the key focusses for any business.
+We hear all the time that the customer should be at the centre of what we do, but are they really?

-There are many organisations out there that talk about multi/omni-channel, AI, Chatbots etc. yet they don’t know why their customers contact them, how they would like to contact them and what their customer journey is.
+There are many organisations out there that talk about multichannel, omnichannel, Artificial Intelligence (AI), Virtual Agents, Chatbots etc. yet they can't tell you who their customers are, the reasons their customers contact them, and how their customers really would prefer to communicate with them.

 Let’s start with a few questions: